kkovacs/vmtree/README.md

 ## How does it work?

-- You install this an an Ubuntu server, and put a small snippet in your `.ssh/config`.
+- You install this on an Ubuntu server, and put a small snippet in your `.ssh/config`.
 (And your team members'.)
 - When you SSH to a 🌳VMTREE VM, your SSH client resolves the VM name you requested to the same server, because of the wildcard DNS domain.
 - Your `.ssh/config` snippet specifies to use a "jump" user called `vmtree` on the server.
 (Only the people who have their SSH key in the `vmtree` user's `authorized_keys` file can connect, of course.)
 - The `vmtree` user's `authorized_keys` file force-runs the `/vmtree/vmtree-vm.sh` script on the server.
 (It's not possible to run anything else via SSH with this user.)
 - The SSH snippet in your `.ssh/config` passes name of the VM you requested to the `/vmtree/vmtree-vm.sh` script.
 - The `/vmtree/vmtree-vm.sh` script does security checks regarding naming convention, etc.
-- The `/vmtree/vmtree-vm.sh` script starts an LXD container with the VM name you specified, passing it a `cloud-init` script that pre-configures the VM with your SSH key (and possibly other things).
+- The `/vmtree/vmtree-vm.sh` script starts an LXD container with the VM name you specified, passing it a [cloud-init](https://cloud-init.io/) script that pre-configures the VM with your SSH key (and possibly other things).
 - The `/vmtree/vmtree-vm.sh` script attaches your "personal disk" to the VM at `/persist/`.
 - The `/vmtree/vmtree-vm.sh` script waits for the VM to obtain an IP address and have SSH started.
 - The `/vmtree/vmtree-vm.sh` script connects your SSH session to the SSH port of the LXD container.